All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Attempting to undergo detoxification on your own is very dangerous and potentially life-threatening.

-At a residential rehab in Cambridgeshire, caring and compassionate medical professionals are on hand 24/7 to relieve distressing withdrawal symptoms, and ensure that the detox process runs as smoothly as possible.
+At a residential rehab in Cambridgeshire, caring and compassionate medical professionals are on hand 24/7 to relieve distressing drug and alcohol withdrawal symptoms, and ensure that the drug and alcohol detox process runs as smoothly as possible.

-Our residential alcohol rehab in Cambridgeshire is the most effective treatment option available.
+Our residential alcohol rehab in Cambridgeshire is the most effective psychiatric treatment option available.

 At a residential rehab in Cambridgeshire, you will be welcomed into an understanding and compassionate environment.